Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Caution: An LLC is not a substitute for insurance

 Creating an LLC does nothing to change the landscape of a farm’s potential liability.
 It only limits the assets available to satisfy that liability, should it materialize, to business assets.
 All the farm’s assets are entirely available to anyone with a successful claim against an LLC.
 Farm Commons strongly urges any farm business, no matter what business entity it adopts, to maintain adequate insurance coverage.
 Bottom line, good liability insurance provides the farm with a defense in court and a source of funds to pay out on a court claim if it is successful.
+See our free Farm Insurance Basics guide for more guidance.

 DISCLAIMER: This guide does not provide legal advice or establish an attorney-client relationship between the reader and author.
 Consult an attorney for advice specific to your situation and the state in which you operate.